 - Drug coupon/copay cards: We do not honor or coordinate benefits with drug coupon/copay cards.
 You are responsible for your copay or coinsurance as indicated in this brochure. - Who can write your prescription: A licensed physician or dentist, and in states allowing it, licensed or certified Physician Assistant, Nurse Practitioner and Psychologist must prescribe your medication.
-In addition, your mailing address must be within the United States or include an APO address. - Where you can obtain them: You may fill the prescription at a participating network retail pharmacy, CVS/caremark Mail Order Pharmacy, or through a non-network pharmacy.
+In addition, your mailing address must be within the United States or include an APO address. - Where you can obtain them: You may fill the prescription at a participating network retail pharmacy, CVS/caremark Mail Service Pharmacy, or through a non-network pharmacy.
 We pay a higher level of benefits when you use a network pharmacy.
-For medications you may take on a regular, long-term basis, we pay a higher level of benefits through CVS/caremark Mail Order Pharmacy.